asendz/Portfolio/Security Reports/ArtStakes.md

 | Low      | [L-03] | Hardcoded values for `crossDomainMessengerAddr` and `xorigin` in L1ArtStakes.sol                                                      |

 # Detailed findings

+Expected user flow:

+User has a NFT on L1 -> Registers it's metadata via `registerMetaData` -> `stakeNFT` by transferring it to L1 contract and message the metaData to L2 via `sendMetaData`, at this point the meta data is registered on the L2 contract as well

+-> then user `deployCorrospondingToken` on the L2 -> If he wants to unstake, calls `burnERC721` which burns the L2 ERC721 and sends the message to the L1 via `sendBurnerMetaDataX` -> then he calls BurnerUNStakeNFT on the L1, which transfers his NFT from the contract to him.

 # [H-01] Re-entrancy in `mintXNFT` in `L2ArtStakes.sol` letting anyone able to mint a lot of NFTs on the L2 network